 Preheat the oven to 350 degrees F.

-In a 12" cast iron skillet over medium-high heat, cook chicken in 2 tablespoons of the olive oil until done.
+In a 12" cast iron skillet over medium-high heat, cook chicken in 2 tablespoons of olive oil until done.
 Remove chicken from pan, cover, and set aside.

 Melt butter and add onions, mushrooms, carrots, and celery.
 Saute until tender.